brett8883/DJI_Super-Patcher/readme.md

 - Swapped the executable file out for a batch file instead.
 The executable file was being falsely flagged as malicious software by anti-virus software because it was unsigned.
 - Added documentation about the 5000m waypoint limit being removed with Super-Patcher

-  *-NOTE: This is NOT a new feature.
-It has always been enabled on all versions of Super-Patcher but was never documented
+  *- NOTE: This is NOT a new feature.
+It has always been enabled on all versions of Super-Patcher but was never documented*
 -------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------